Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Data within a database should be indexed to allow a query to quickly find the data it needs to produce a result.
 Indexes control the way data is physically stored on disk.
 They physically group records into a predictable order based on the key values within the table.
 This plays a huge part in the speed and efficiency of queries.

+In an OLTP system, the most common queries are called lookup queries.
+These queries need to return several columns of data for each matching record.
+The filters on this data are generally based on the key columns in that table.
+In this type of system, you might query to get details for a specific order.

+In an OLAP system, the most common queries are aggregate queries.
+These queries take large numbers of rows and reduce them to a single row by aggregating the values in one or more columns.
+In this type of system, you might query to find out the total number of items sold on a specific date.

+Both OLTP and OLAP systems can use either indexing method.
+However, there are advantages to choosing the method that is best suited to the types of queries that will be run the majority of the time.